 - Heading out for a walk

-For further advice, follow the useful links on the right-hand side of this page.
+For more advice, follow the useful links on the right-hand side of this page.

 Local help and support

-If you’re experiencing cravings when you cut back on alcohol, you could have become alcohol dependant without realising it.
+If you are experiencing cravings when you cut back on alcohol, you could have become alcohol dependant without realising.

 There are many supportive groups in Doncaster for people who would like to cut down on the amount that they drink - search for the term 'alcohol' in the directory to find a group in your local area.
-Alternatively talk to your GP who can help you, and if appropriate, arrange for you to access local alcohol services.
+Alternatively talk to your GP who can help you adn they might help you access local alcohol services.

 For further advice about overcoming an alcohol addiction contact Aspire drug and alcohol services.